hung-phan/generator-requirejs/README.md

 $ npm install -g yo
 ```

-For the reason that this name has been register by another developer, you have to link the npm package manually.
+For the reason that this name has been registered by another developer, you have to link the npm package manually.
 Make sure you download the file

 ```